MosesAdamu/BeautyInImages/README.md

-# MosesinAccra
+# BeautyInImages
-A gallery that tells Moses Adamu's Accra Story
+A gallery that shows Lancelot's work as he emphasises the beauty in Images